AFL

 Image

-The star Hawk suffered a dislocation in the right shoulder at Hawthorn’s pre-season training on Thursday, resulting in the midfielder being expected to sit on the sidelines for three months, according to expert sports physician Dr. Peter Larkins.
+Day suffered a dislocation of the right shoulder at Hawks' pre-season training on Thursday, resulting in the midfielder being expected to sit on the sidelines for at least four months.

-This shoulder dislocation also comes after a double foot stress fracture in his 2025 season and a collarbone injury in his 2024 season.
+This shoulder dislocation also comes after a double foot stress fracture in his 2025 season and a collarbone injury in 2024.

 “In the best of circumstances, it's a three-month recovery, if you have it fixed properly,” Dr. Peter Larkins told SEN Breakfast.